+When considering potential mentors, we make it very easy for you to find a writing coach who meets the highest standards.
 Not all coaches are equal.
-A good mentor enjoys book coaching, and not all do!
 Do they genuinely want to improve your writing or are they a frustrated writer who considers themselves an instructor and resents working with aspiring writers when they could be developing their own manuscript?
 A good coach likes coaching!

-Our Writing Coach Services
+The Writing Coach Relationship

-So much more than an instructor, your writing coach at The Novelry will be cheering you on every step of the way, and will be thrilled and delighted as you tick off your writing goals, develop your skills, complete a first draft, submit your manuscript to literary agents and achieve your ambition to get a book deal.
+So much more than an instructor, your writing coach at The Novelry will be cheering you on every step of the way, and will be delighted as you tick off your writing goals, develop your skills, complete a first draft, submit your manuscript to literary agents and achieve your ambition to get a book deal.
 You’ll not only have a mentor you can return to again and again as you enter the book publishing process, you’ll have a friend and cheerleader in the writing community.